 Figure 5 – 14: Inter-VLAN Router Sub-Interface Routing

-We already looked at segmentation and use of access control lists to protect system attack surfaces.
-However, switches and the VLANs they manage each possess its own attack surface.
+We already looked at segmentation and the use of access control lists to protect system attack surfaces.
+However, switches and the VLANs they manage each possess their own attack surface.
 Out-of-the-box, most Q-switches are not ready to help protect anything.

 The first step in securing a switch is restricting physical access.
 Make sure it is behind a locked door.
 Under no circumstances should unauthorized people gain physical access to it or any other infrastructure equipment.